About

 Macquarie University EAS applications are processed centrally through UAC.

-Achievement-based factors
+Achievement-based adjustments

 The following factors recognise your record of accomplishment in a range of interest areas and activities:

-Academic advantage
+Academic Advantage

 Academic Advantage applies to the majority of Macquarie’s degrees and recognises your achievements in Year 12 subjects that relate to Macquarie’s degrees.

-Location-based factors
+Location-based adjustments

 You can enter your postcode into the online calculator to estimate how many points you’re eligible for.